 Currency Not Recognized

 Please make sure that the currency chosen is one our system can recognize.
-Review the previous list to get an idea of what our system accepts.
+Review the previous list to check what our system accepts.

 Once fully loaded, search for “tr.outbrain”.

-In any browser you are using, a 200 status code indicates that your pixel has successfully fired.
+In any browser, a 200 status code indicates that your pixel has successfully fired.